New data structure for univariate polynomial approximation and applications to root isolation, numerical multipoint evaluation, and other problems: Introduction

 The current state-of-the-art implementation of a root solver for complex polynomials is the software \verb/MPSolve/ \cite{BAna00, BRjcam14}, implemented in the \verb/C/ programming language, and based notably on the Aberth-Ehrlich method \cite{Eacm67} .
 Its development started more than $20$ years ago and it has received several improvements over time, making it the fastest current implementation to find all the complex roots of a polynomial.
 This software also uses multi-precision arithmetic when necessary.
 By contrast, our solver \verb/HCRoots/ is an early prototype written in \verb/Python/, working in machine precision only, and depending solely on the \verb/NumPy/ library.
 Nevertheless, as we can see in Figure~\ref{fig:benchmark}, for random polynomial that are known to be well-conditioned (see Section~\ref{sec:introcondition}), our solver \verb/HCRoots/ called with a precision parameter $m=30$ is an order of magnitude faster than \verb/MPSolve/, which is very promising.

 In our experiments, we focused on polynomials where the coefficients are centered, Gaussian random variables with variance $1$.
 In this case, the solutions returned by our solver matched all the solutions returned by \verb/MPSolve/ with an error less than $2^{-25}$, for polynomials up to degree $25000$.
-Moreover, the linear complexity of our algorithm allowed us to solve polynomials of degree 25000 an order of magnitude faster than \verb/MPSolve/.
+Moreover, the linear complexity of our algorithm, combined with the fact that we don't need to use multi-precision arithmetic, allowed us to solve polynomials of degree 25000 an order of magnitude faster than \verb/MPSolve/.
 In Figure~\ref{fig:benchmark}, we show the timings to solve random polynomials of degree $d$ with our solver, and \verb/MPSolve/.
 Moreover, it is easy to parallelize our algorithm, and improve furthermore its practical efficiency.